vuestorefront/vue-storefront/doc/Upgrade notes.md

    + **applyCoupon** -> **setCoupon** - submit coupon form by dispatch applyCoupon API method
    + **enterCoupon** - was removed, because @keyup="enterCoupon" we changed to @keyup.enter="setCoupon"
 3. We moved $emit with notification about appliedCoupon and removedCoupon from vuex store to default theme.
 Now applyCoupon and removeCoupon returns promise which you can handle by ourself.
+4. We moved VueOfflineMixin and onEscapePress mixins to theme component.
+Core component is clean from UI stuff now.

 ## 1.2 -> 1.3